AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Pie Chart for volume groups
 - [ ] Iet settings configuration menu
 - [ ] Shutdown/reboot via gui
+- [ ] Add delete button to sessions
+- [ ] Delete target: Checkbox to force deletion, even if in use (Disconnect initiator and delete target)
+- [ ] Delete lun: Display if target is in use
+- [ ] Don't display targets in use for permission deletion

 More:
 - [ ] Software raid status
-- [ ] Add delete button to sessions
 - [ ] Support for HA Clusters (Corosync & Pacemaker) <-- hard one
 - [ ] Support for DRBD
 - [ ] Support for samba shares
 - [ ] Show and configure network settings

 Items are completely random ;-)